jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/caching-inline.md

-This guide walks you through building a simple Spring Boot application using [Spring’s Cache Abstraction](https://docs.spring.io/spring/docs/current/spring-framework-reference/integration.html#cache) backed by VMware GemFire as the caching provider for Inline Caching.
+This guide walks you through building a simple Spring Boot application using [Spring’s Cache Abstraction](https://docs.spring.io/spring/docs/current/spring-framework-reference/integration.html#cache) backed by [vmware-gemfire-name] as the caching provider for Inline Caching.

 It is assumed that the reader is familiar with the Spring *programming model*.
-No prior knowledge of Spring’s *Cache Abstraction* or VMware GemFire is required to utilize caching in your Spring Boot applications.
+No prior knowledge of Spring’s *Cache Abstraction* or [vmware-gemfire-name] is required to utilize caching in your Spring Boot applications.

 Additionally, this Sample builds on the concepts from the [Look-Aside Caching with Spring](caching-look-aside.html) guide.
 Therefore, it would